aakilarosegethub/apnafund/JAZZCASH_GATEWAY_INSTALLATION.md

 # JazzCash Mobile Wallet Gateway Installation Guide

 ## Overview
-This guide will help you install and configure the **JazzCash Mobile Wallet Gateway** for your ApnaFund application.
+This guide will help you install and configure the **JazzCash Mobile Wallet Gateway** for your ApnaCrowdfunding application.
 JazzCash is Pakistan's leading mobile wallet service, and this gateway allows users to make payments using their JazzCash mobile wallet.

 ## Features
 - ✅ **Mobile Wallet Payment** - JazzCash mobile wallet integration